tahabasri/snippets/README.md

 <img src="https://raw.githubusercontent.com/tahabasri/snippets/main/images/features/10-backup-snippets.png"
 alt="Backup Snippets">

+### Backup your Snippets inside your workspace

-Or save them inside your workspace folder by adding this to your settings.
+To save snippets inside your workspace folder, add this to your workspace settings.
 ```
 "snippets.useWorkspaceFolder": true,
-"snippets.snippetsLocation": ".vscode/snippets.json",
 ```
+This will use the snippets in that specific workspace.
+Your global snippets will not be used.
+To only use the snippets of the workspace it's recommended not to enable this setting in your user setting.

 **Enjoy!**